The 2025 Guide to Wisconsin Real Estate Assessments

 Important Real Estate Tax Dates in Wisconsin

-1. January 1: Effective date of assessed value
+1. January 1: Start of the assessment year and the effective date of assessed value.

-3. May through October: Window to appeal assessment (varies by jurisdiction)
+5. May through October: Window to appeal property assessment (varies by jurisdiction).

 Largest Property Assessment Companies in Wisconsin